dhardy/rfcs/text/0000-epochs.md

 likely have a pretty decent chance of what's *likely* to ship as stable in the first epoch release.

-### Epoch previews
+### Preview versions

+**[minor changes]**

-To provide the clarity discussed above, and to allow us to stabilize improvements as they're ready, we'll introduce one more concept: epoch *previews*, denoted in the figure as green, italic compiler releases.
+To provide the clarity discussed above, and to allow us to stabilize improvements as they're ready, we'll introduce one more concept: *preview versions*, denoted in the figure as green, italic compiler releases.

-The problem is that for changes that rely on a new epoch, such as introducing a new keyword, we cannot stabilize them within the existing epoch as-is; that would be a breaking change.
-On the other hand, we *want* to stabilize them as they become ready, rather than tying all of the stabilizations to a high-stakes epoch release.
+The problem is that for changes that rely on a new major version, such as introducing a new keyword, we cannot stabilize them within the existing major series as-is; that would be a breaking change.
+On the other hand, we *want* to stabilize them as they become ready, rather than tying all of the stabilizations to a high-stakes major version release.
 And finally, we want to bundle them all together under a new moniker.

-We thread the needle by providing an *epoch preview* at some point prior to the new epoch being shipped: `epoch = "2015-next"`.
-This preview includes *all* of the hard errors that will be introduced in the next epoch, but not yet all of the stabilizations.
-It is usable from the stable channel.
+We thread the needle by providing a *preview version* at some point prior to the new major version being shipped: `rust_version = "1.0-next"`.
+This preview includes *all* of the hard errors that will be introduced in the next major version, but not yet all of the stabilizations.
+It is usable from the stable channel, although not itself truely stable since more hard errors may be introduced before the next major version is released.

-There are a few reasons to provide such a preview:
+The main reason to provide such a preview:

-- Most importantly, it clears the way to shipping features for the next epoch on the stable channel as they become ready, even if they require some existing usages to become errors.
-Again, keyword introduction is a simple example: the `2015-next` epoch can begin by making it a hard error to use `catch` as an identifier (which is allowed today), and then later stabilizing the new `catch` feature when it is ready.
-By "locking in" the hard errors up front, however, **the preview of the epoch is guaranteed to be stable**: once code compiles on the preview epoch, it will continue to do so as further features stabilize.
+- Most importantly, it clears the way to shipping features for the next major version on the stable channel as they become ready, even if they require some existing usages to become errors.
+Again, keyword introduction is a simple example: the `1.0-next` version can begin by making it a hard error to use `catch` as an identifier (which is allowed today), and then later stabilizing the new `catch` feature when it is ready.

-- The preview epoch also gives a clear picture of exactly what deprecations will become errors in the next epoch, providing a nice way to future-proof your code for upgrading to the epoch when available.
+**[again, terminology challenges:]**

 Putting this all together, in an "epoch year" the roadmap will lay out an expected set of deprecations-to-become-errors and potential features; early in